-Yes, Tanzania is full of surprises and Kikuletwa Springs is one of them!
-If you want to escape the crowds in Moshi, the Kikuletwa hot springs are the best place to hide.
-One of the rare places that looks exactly like in the internet photos.
-The lagoon has warm water that is pleasant to swim in and small fish that will nibble on your toes.
+Yes, Tanzania is full of surprises and Chemka Hot Springs is one of them!
+If you want to escape the crowds in Moshi, these hot springs are the best place to relaxannand.
+One of the rare places that looks exactly like the internet photos.
+The lagoon has warm water that is pleasant to swim in and small fish to nibble on your toes.

 Spend your time on the weekend or after work on one of the beautiful tropical beaches such as Zanzibar or Pangani.